 • E1.2 Senior Housing (Mercy Housing is the project sponsor), 120 units in predevelopment

-• IC4.3 (John Stewart Company and Catholic Charities project sponsors), 150 units for mixed populations, in predevelopment
+• TI Parcel IC4.3 (John Stewart Company and Catholic Charities project sponsors), 150 units for mixed populations, in predevelopment

 • Affordable housing pipeline planning for mixed target populations